lauxton/eportfolio/coding_project/README.md

 ![Repo Snapshot](readme_images/repo_snapshot.png)

-Because the test code does not have a GUI, it should be executed in a terminal, and can be done in the following steps:
+Because the test code does not have a GUI, it should be executed in a terminal, and can be done with the following steps:

 1. Open the terminal program linked to the OS
 2. Navigate to the code repository wherein the 'main.py' file is located